Can Your Business Survive a Recession?

 20 Things Learned: Be Professional!

 Lesson 14: Be Professional – and Ethical!
-Professionalism is another key to your success – not only professionalism in your dealings with clients but also your colleagues, and especially if you are subcontracting to them.
+Being professional is another key to your success – not only professionalism in your dealings with clients but also your colleagues, and especially if you are subcontracting to them.
 It might seem obvious but in my 20 years I have seen some astoundingly unprofessional behaviour from colleagues.
-Professionalism can be…Read more
+Professionalism can…Read more

 Lesson 13: Be Authentic!
 What does being authentic mean?
 Well simply, don’t try to be something you are not.
 Don’t let people think you are in an office in the city for example if you are working from your lounge room with four kids under 5.
 If potential clients cannot trust you to be authentic,…Read more